Spring Garden Revival

 Hull Building Department Requirements for Grading Permits & Site Plan Approvals

-Sod installation projects in Hull that involve significant grading—typically 50–100 cubic yards of cut or fill, or grade changes exceeding 2 feet—require a grading permit from the Hull Building Department.
-Site plan submissions must include existing and proposed contours at 2-foot intervals, drainage calculations, and may be subject to engineering review.
-Zoning compliance is required, including setback maintenance, a maximum slope of 33% (3:1 ratio), and impervious surface coverage limits.
-Homeowners’ association (HOA) coordination may also be necessary.
-Inspections include as-built surveys, compaction testing, irrigation system functionality, and a certificate of completion.
-For guidance, contact:
+Grading permits are typically required for projects involving 50–100 cubic yards of cut or fill, or grade changes exceeding two feet, though thresholds may vary.
+Site plan submissions must include existing and proposed contours at two-foot intervals, drainage calculations, and undergo engineering review.
+Zoning compliance is critical, including maintenance of setbacks, maximum slope ratios of 3:1 (33%), and impervious surface coverage limits.
+Homeowner association (HOA) coordination may also be necessary.
+Inspection procedures involve as-built surveys, compaction testing, irrigation system functionality checks, and issuance of a certificate of completion.

 Hull Building Department